vatpac-technology/sops/docs/enroute/Brisbane Centre/ARL.md

 ARL and MNN are responsible for initial sequencing, issuing STAR Clearances, and issuing initial descent for aircraft bound for YSSY, via BOREE and MEPIL respectively.
 Jet aircraft for YSSY shall be assigned the **BOREE** STAR.
 Non-jet aircraft for YSSY shall be assigned the **MEPIL** STAR.

+For Sequencing purposes, MEPIL and BOREE must be considered to be the same STAR.
+Practically, this means ARL must sequence at least a 2 minute gap between all YSSY arrivals, whether they are arriving via the same feeder fix or not.
 ### Cessnock (CNK) / Maitland (MLD)
 CNK and MLD are responsible for final sequencing for aircraft bound for YSSY, via BOREE and MEPIL respectively.
 ### Mudgee (MDE)